-A 301 redirect will permanently redirect one specific URL to another URL, either from a typed search or from search engine results.
+A 301 redirect will permanently redirect one specific URL to another URL, either from a typed search or from SERPs.

 #79 What is Google Analytics?

 Google Analytics, also known as GA, is a free web-based analytics tool that generates statistics about website activity, specifically traffic.
-It can tell you data about the user, who they are (sex, age etc), how they found the site and what they did on the site (and for how long).
+Google Analytics can tell you data about the user such as who they are (sex, age etc), how they found the site and what they did on the site (and for how long).

 #80 What is time-on-page?